 The new and improved SDXC hits the market.
 This extended capacity flash card was capable of storing up to 2TB of data, and it used Microsoft’s exFAT (or extended File Allocation Table) format.

 Today, we have access to all three of these SD cards.
-Thanks to the invention of the exFAT format in 2009, it’s likely that we will see upwards to 512TB cards in the future.
-But until then, the three SD (Secure Digital) card choices at our fingertips are viable options for most anyone’s needs.
+Thanks to the invention of the exFAT format in 2009, it’s likely that we will see upwards of 512TB cards in the future.
+But until then, the three SD (Secure Digital) card choices at our fingertips are viable options for almost anyone’s needs.

-An 8GB to 16GB card is big enough for most portable memory purposes.
-However, some choose to opt for a 32GB to 64GB card just to have extra space.
+An 16GB to 32GB card is big enough for most portable memory purposes.
+However, some choose to opt for a 64GB to 128GB card just to have extra space.
 Cards of this size are great for high-resolution digital cameras, MP3 players, and cell phones.
+The more you store, the greater chance at loss.
+Digital image recovery services are provided at eProvided.Com.

-SD cards with 128GB to 2TB of space are not supported by most cellular devices.
+Cellular devices don’t support SD cards with 128GB to 2TB of space.
 If your portable storage needs are in the 1 to 2TB range, you should compare the SDXC card to an external hard drive.
 Depending on your needs and budget, an external USB hard drive may be the better purchase.
+Insight: flash drives get damaged, buy an SD that’s fast enough for your application.

-As we plunge ever forward into a digital world where higher quality files are continually created, we are sure to see new and improved SD storage devices.
+As we plunge ever forward into a digital world we continually create higher quality files, we are sure to see new and improved SD storage devices.
 As more devices that are diverse become available, it’s up to us to choose the ones best suited to our individual needs.